erg55/alibaseq/walkthrough/README.md

 *Aren't UCEs and AHE loci very different?
 Why didn't you evaluate AHE loci?*

-In vertebrates UCEs appear to be a unique sewuence element that doesn't code for proteins.
-In invertebrates, the most highly conserved sequnces are almost entirely exonic and are part of a protein coding sequence.
+In vertebrates, UCEs appear to be a unique sequence element that doesn't code for proteins.
+In invertebrates, the most highly conserved sequences are almost entirely exonic and are part of a protein coding sequence.

 *Will this program work for pulling out vertebrate UCEs?*

 Yes!.... but probably almost all alternatives will work well too.
-One advanatge of this program could be xxx?
+One advanatage of this program could be xxx?
 But maybe not.
 I don't work on your dirty vertbrates.